 1. Knowing when to call hospice for dementia can be a painful and difficult process.
 This is because it involves a loved one, and you will need to decide what is best for them.

-2. A dementia patient is ready for hospice care in the final stages of dementia.
 Most times, hospice care is free for dementia patients if it is covered by Medicare, Medicaid, and other private insurance.

 3. When approaching patients and families who are concerned about hospice care for dementia, one must proceed with the utmost care.